Office of Student Conduct

 Sexual Violence - Risk Reduction Tips

 Risk reduction tips can often take a victim-blaming tone, even unintentionally.
 With no intention to victim-blame, and with recognition that only those who commit sexual violence are responsible for those actions, these suggestions may nevertheless help you to reduce your risk experiencing a non-consensual sexual act.
-Below, suggestions to avoid committing a non-consensual sexual act are also offered:
+Below are suggestions to avoid becoming a victim of a non-consensual sexual act:

 1. If you have limits, make them known as early as possible.

 2. Tell a sexual aggressor “NO” clearly and firmly.